 Mr. Benjamin received his A.B. magna cum laude in 1987 from Dartmouth College, where he was a member of Phi Beta Kappa and was awarded the Colby Government Prize.
 He earned his J.D. in 1990 from the University of Virginia School of Law, where he was the research and projects editor of the Virginia Law Review and a member of the Order of the Coif.
 He is a member of the New York, Maryland and District of Columbia bars and is admitted to practice before numerous federal courts.

-Mr. Benjamin was recognized in 2010, 2011 and 2012 as a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the areas of white collar crime and government investigations.
-He has also been recognized multiple times in New York Superlawyers.
+Mr. Benjamin was recognized in 2010, 2011, 2012, and 2013 as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the areas of white collar crime and government investigations.
+He has also been recognized in Best Lawyers in America, 2013 and 2014, in the areas of Securities Regulation and White Collar Criminal Defense, and multiple times New York Superlawyers.